A woman in a tailored sundress uses an orange-cased smartphone while looking over the exposed hood of her car.

 Vehicles Covered by Lemon Law

-The California Lemon Law covers new or used vehicles with a valid warranty from the auto manufacturer.
+In California, the lemon law for new cars ensures protection for vehicles with a valid warranty from the auto manufacturer.
+It also covers certified pre-owned cars under warranty.
 Most importantly, the lemon law sets specific criteria for vehicles to be considered defective.

 THE CALIFORNIA LEMON LAW COVERS THESE VEHICLES: